roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ## Updates

 Roblox Linux Wrapper is very volatile, and updates are released very often, so please check for updates frequently.

-### .deb
-* Note the version you have installed.
-* If the version present [here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/releases) is newer, download it and install it via your package manager.
-* If you have enabled the APT repository, updates to the wrapper will come with system updates in the next release.

 ### from Git source
 * Open a terminal, change to the directory you installed.